ALASdoo/alasdoo_com_v2/content/english/careers.md

 layout: "careers"

 hero:
+  title: "Careers"
-  title: "We are always looking for individuals that are passionate, kind, and joyful in their pursuit of&nbsp;success."
+  content: "We are always looking for individuals that are passionate, kind, and joyful in their pursuit of&nbsp;success."
   image_item:
   - image: "images/home-gallery/01.jpg"
     alt: "Workshop about testing in a pleasent homely meeting space."